 This is where the theoretical part of your training will be completed.
 The sessions will cover all of the core content of the course, and you should use the opportunity to learn as much as you can from UAVAir’s instructors.
 The Ground Schools take place over a two day period, and any delay in a candidate completing this section of the course will be caused by them failing the written assessments.
 These assessments take place at the end of day 2.
 Ensure you do adequate amounts of distance learning to avoid having to attend again for a resit.

 Candidates can attend a Ground School and take a Flight Assessment all in a three day period.
 The Flight Assessment requires you to demonstrate the practical competence necessary to operate safely.
 Your goal here should be to demonstrate a number of things.
 These include, controlled flying, a good working knowledge of your aircraft, and effective operating procedures.
 Candidates often fail a Flight Assessment due to inadequate flying experience.
-In general, UAVAir recommends at least 10 hours of flying before taking an assessment.
+The Civil Aviation Authority (CAA) requires 2 hours of logged flight time; however, UAVAir recommends at least 5 hours of flying before taking an assessment.

 Once the stages above have been completed, UAVAir will issue a full category recommendation.
 Along with your competency certificates, operations manual and insurance documents, this will form the basis of your successful application for PfCO.
 The CAA currently processes applications for PfCO in 28 working days.